 AS SHOWN ON YOUR TEXAS DRIVERS LICENSE!
 By doing so, you will immediately satisfy the Texas Voter ID Law and will not encounter a problem when you go to vote.

 VOTE!
 Vote in all elections.
 This is the best and simplest way.

-If you move within the same county, go to the Secretary of State's web site and change your address online or promptly notify the County Voter Registrar, in writing, of your new address by:
+If you move within the same county, you should promptly notify the County Voter Registrar, in writing, of your new address by:

 If you move to another county,